-This one is the most complicated, but it's absolutely amazing!
+This one is the most complicated, but it is absolutely amazing!

-Instead of approaching into a crouch block, we're sneaking an extra cardinal direction into our neutral game to queue up a grapple.
+Instead of approaching into a crouch block, we are sneaking an extra cardinal direction into our neutral game to queue up a grapple.
 By crouch blocking with Back into Down-Back, we now have Forward and Back buffered into our crouch block.

 From this point we have our buffer frames to decide whether or not we want to commit to a grapple.
 If your opponent also decided to block or whiffed a normal and stuck out a juicy hurtbox, we now can instantly finish our grab motion with cunning use of SOCDs.

-By adding Forward to our crouch block we're using SOCD Neutral.
+By adding Forward to our crouch block we are using SOCD Neutral.
 On Hit Box Left + Right cancel each other out to neutral; so Left + Down + Right gives us only a Down direction.

 By adding Up to this we are now holding all 4 cardinal directions.
 On Hit Box Up > Down, and Left + Right = Neutral; so Left + Right + Down + Up gives us a single Up input.

 Confused?
-Don't worry about it!
+Do not worry about it!
 Nobody wants math class right now.
 All you need to know is that it works.
 So give it a try!
 In 2 frames you can go from crouch block into a SPD without hesitation.
-The buffer window is just enough time to react and make sure that they're blocking.
+The buffer window is just enough time to react and make sure that they are blocking.

 720s require practice.
-Straight up.
-They feel super awkward at first, but when you get down the muscle memory it is unparalleled.
-You'll get the fastest and cleanest 720's possible.
+There is no way around it.
+The motion I am recommending feels super awkward at first, but when you practice and develop the muscle memory, it is unparalleled.
 To prove my point, here is a standing 720: